mercadopago/devsite-docs/guides/resources/Dashboard/introduction.en.md

 Once access to credentials is granted, you can use them to integrate solutions.
 When the integrations are complete, remove the access permissions for the requested credentials and take care of data security.

-## Integrator ID

-The Developers Panel also contains your integrator ID.
-The Integrator ID is a unique number responsible for identifying you as a &lt;dev&gt;program's member.

-The &lt;dev&gt;program is a free and exclusive developer program designed for you to join our community and receive extra benefits.
-To take part, you must have some of the official Mercado Pago certifications.

-Check out the [&lt;dev&gt;program](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/developer-program) page and choose which product you want to earn your certification for.
-Then, use your integrator ID and enter it into your integrations to receive extra benefits.